White noise analysis on manifolds and the energy representation of a gauge group: Several conditions for a self-adjoint operator

-$\mathbf{Remark.}$ If we replace the Schr\"{o}dinger operator with an elliptic operator, propositions and theorems in this section still hold.
-However, for simplicity, we restrict ourselves to Schr\"{o}dinger operators. \\
+\end{proof} \begin{rem} If we replace the Schr\"{o}dinger operator with an elliptic operator, propositions and theorems in this section still hold.
+However, for simplicity, we restrict ourselves to Schr\"{o}dinger operators. \end{rem}

 An example of manifolds where the condition (c) fails to hold is $\mathbb{R}^2 \setminus (0, 0)$.
 In fact, if we try to make a sequence $\{ {\psi_n} \}_{n = 1} ^{\infty} \subset C^{\infty}_c (\mathbb{R}^2 \setminus (0, 0))$ which tends to 1 pointwise, then derivatives of $\psi_n $ tend to infinity near $(0, 0)$ as $n$ tends to infinity. \\